www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/candidate-ingestion/_introduction.md

 1. Send candidates from the partner application to Greenhouse.
 2. Retrieve the current stage and status of candidates.
 3. Retrieve jobs on which the Greenhouse user is allowed to operate.
-4. Retrieve jobs on which the Greenhouse user is allowed to operate.

 ## Authentication